 The Company has investments in various types of securities, consisting primarily of United States ("U.S.") government and agency obligations, corporate debt securities and debt securities issued by non-U.S. agencies and backed by non-U.S. governments.
 The Company generally holds its interest-bearing investments with major financial institutions and in accordance with documented investment policies.
 The Company limits the amount of credit exposure to any one financial institution or corporate issuer.
-At December 31, 2021, substantially all these investments were classified as available-for-sale and were recorded at fair value.
-Unrealized gains and losses are included in accumulated other comprehensive loss in equity, net of related tax effects, unless the security has experienced a credit loss, the Company has determined that it has the intent to sell the security or it has determined that it is more likely than not that the Company will have to sell the security before its expected recovery.
-Realized gains and losses are reported in other income, net on a specific identification basis.
+At December 31, 2022, substantially all these investments were classified as available-for-sale and were recorded at fair value.
+Unrealized gains and losses are included in accumulated other comprehensive loss in equity, net of related tax, in accumulated other comprehensive loss unless: (i) the security has experienced a credit loss; (ii) the Company has determined that it has the intent to sell the security; or (iii) it has determined that it is more likely than not that the Company will have to sell the security before its expected recovery.

-The Company conducts periodic reviews to identify and evaluate each investment that has an unrealized loss in accordance with the meaning of other-than-temporary impairment.
+Periodic reviews are conducted to identify and evaluate each investment that has an unrealized loss in accordance with the meaning of other-than-temporary impairment.
 An unrealized loss exists when the current fair value of an individual security is less than its amortized cost basis.
-Unrealized losses on available-for-sale debt securities that are determined to be temporary, and not related to credit loss, are recorded, net of tax, in accumulated other comprehensive income.